nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## **Appendix C : Non Functional Requirements**

- 1) The app should run smoothly <br>
+ 1. The app should run smoothly
- 2) The app should be able to run all on all operating systems <br>
+ 2. The app should be able to run all on all operating systems
- 3) The app should be able to store up to 1000 tasks per user <br>
+ 3. The app should be able to store up to 1000 tasks per user
- 4) The app should not take up a lot of space <br>
+ 4. The app should not take up a lot of space
- 5) The app should be start up quickly <br>
+ 5. The app should be start up quickly
- 6) The app should be able to process requests from the user in under 1ms <br>
+ 6. The app should be able to process requests from the user in under 1ms
- 7) The app should not crash <br>
+ 7. The app should not crash
- 8) The app should not do anything else other than what the user inputs <br>
+ 8. The app should not do anything else other than what the user inputs
- 9) The app should be able to recover from errors easily <br>
+ 9. The app should be able to recover from errors easily

 ## **Appendix D : Glossary**

- 1) UI - User Interface <br>
+ 1. UI - User Interface
- 2) API - Application Programming Interface <br>
+ 2. API - Application Programming Interface
- 3) App - Application <br>
+ 3. App - Application
- 4) IDE - Integrated Development environment <br>
+ 4. IDE - Integrated Development environment